 Appliances, such as refrigerators, must function within calibrated parameters to save energy and cool food to the specified temperature.
 For example, the calibration engineer will test each refrigerator temperature switch to make sure it is functioning correctly and cools to the desired value.
 Improperly adjusted switches can result in freezing temperatures within the refrigerator portion, causing high electrical costs from a constantly running appliance.
 In contrast, a switch that does not activate the cooling mechanism at all or infrequently will result in spoiled food from a warm interior.

-Some calibration engineers have two year college degrees, along with hands on experience.
-Many industries with intricate calibration needs may require these engineers to have a four year college degree.
+Some engineers in this field have two-year college degrees, along with hands-on experience.
+Many industries with intricate calibration needs may require these engineers to have a four-year college degree.
 The degree earned normally reflects the intended career industry, such as engineering or even mathematics.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!